open-politics/open-politics/README.md

 Join and talk about the project, ask questions, propose ideas, or just listen in.

-**Catchphrase:** Reducing politics contextual overhead.

-This project is currently in development and the mission and vision statements will soon be released.

-Please contact me if you are interested in providing help.
 Currently needed:
 - Data Scraper Modules
 - Interdisciplinary collaboration on the instruction sets for the LLMs
 - Prompt Engineering suggestions
-- Networking & Marketing
 - Frontend/ UX/ UI work

-## SSARE (Sustainable Software Architecture and Research Engineering)

 ## Table of Contents
 - [Why does this project exist?](#why-does-this-project-exist)